loschsoftware/dassie/README.md

 Dassie is a new programming language that runs on the .NET Common Language Runtime (CLR).
 It aims to provide a concise and simple syntax and to combine the best parts of object-oriented and functional programming, allowing for faster and more efficient development of all kinds of applications.

 ## Getting started
 To get started, install a Dassie compiler like the reference implementation at [loschsoftware/dc](https://github.com/loschsoftware/dc).
+To try out the language, you can also use the online editor on [RyuGod](https://ryugod.com/pages/ide/dassie).

 Assuming you have downloaded the Dassie compiler and registered it under the ``%Path%`` environment variable (or the equivalent in other systems), the command ``dc`` should be available from the terminal.
 It is used to compile Dassie source files and manage Dassie projects using the configuration file ``dsconfig.xml`` that is at the root of every project.